pgRouting/pgrouting/doc/bdAstar/pgr_bdAstarCostMatrix.rst

     * cost from `v` to `u` is :math:`0`

 * When the graph is **undirected** the cost matrix is symmetric

-.. rubric:: Availability

-* Official on v3.0.0
-* Proposed on v2.5.0

 Signatures
 -------------------------------------------------------------------------------